-Hard water is tap water with a high concentration of minerals, such as calcium and magnesium.
+Hard water is tap water with a high concentration of calcium and magnesium.
 In general, water that has 3.5 grains per gallon or more of dissolved minerals is considered hard.

 Your location and where your water comes from has a lot to do with the hardness level.
 Before water reaches your tap, it has to travel from a natural source like a river, lake or well.
 Depending on the landscape around you, it may pass through mineral deposits and sediment present in soil.
 For example, if your area is surrounded by mountains with high iron or limestone content, chances are your water will have dissolved minerals in it by the time it reaches your home.

 While hard water isn’t bad for your health, it can be a nuisance around your home.
-Luckily, Culligan Water can help you treat hard water.
-If you think you may have hard water, testing it is the first step in treating it.
-A Culligan Water Expert can easily and conveniently test your water to find a solution specifically for your home.
+If you think you may have hard water, testing it to better understand the problem is the first step in treating it.

 Just because all water may look the same, doesn’t mean the quality is.
 While you may not be able to visibly see the contaminants and problems in your water, you certainly will notice the side effects it leaves behind.
 If you have hard water, you may experience the following signs: